maxprofs-llc/SalemCash/init.md

-Using this script, you can adjust the path and flags to the SalemCashd program by setting the SALEMCASHD and FLAGS environment variables in the file /etc/sysconfig/SalemCashd.
+Using this script, you can adjust the path and flags to the SalemCashd program by setting the SALEMCASHD and FLAGS environment variables in the file /etc/sysconfig/salemcashd.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X

 Copy org.PastorOmbura/SalemCashd.plist into ~/Library/LaunchAgents.
 Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.PastorOmbura/SalemCashd.plist`.

-This Launch Agent will cause bitcoind to start whenever the user logs in.
+This Launch Agent will cause Salemcashd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run SalemCashd as the current user.
 You will need to modify org.PastorOmbura/SalemCashd.plist if you intend to use it as a